keboola/dbt-transformation/README.md

     - `#password` - string (optional): GitHub Private Access Token if repository is private.
 Both or none of couple `username` and `password` must be specified.
     - `branch` - string (optional): Specify git branch if you want to clone project from specific branch.
 - `dbt` - object (required): Configuration of DBT
+    - `executeSteps` - array of array prototypes (required) - at least one element required.
-    - `executeSteps` - array of strings (required): dbt steps you want to run, you can also add some flags e.g. `dbt --warn-error run --select my_model` (but you cannot override some parameters such as `--profile-dir` or `--target` which are used by component itself).
-At least one value required.
+      - `step` - string (required) dbt step you want to run, you can also add some flags e.g. `dbt --warn-error run --select my_model` (but you cannot override some parameters such as `--profile-dir` or `--target` which are used by component itself)
+      - `active` - boolean (required) - if step should be executed or not (UI use this for saving order of inactive steps)
     - `modelNames` - **DEPRECATED: use `--select` parameter in execute step instead** *array of strings (optional): If you want to run DBT only with certain models, you can specify their names here.
 Otherwise, all models will be run.*
     - `threads` - integer 1 - 8, default 4 (optional): Maximum number of paths through the graph dbt may work on at once.
     - `freshness` - object (required): Configuration of freshness.